hexpm/specifications/security/threat-model/client-flows.md

 ### Authentication

-Mix/Hex uses OAuth2 Device Authorization Grant ([RFC 8628](https://datatracker.ietf.org/doc/html/rfc8628)) for interactive authentication.
-OAuth tokens have read-only permissions by default; write operations require 2FA.
-API keys can still be used directly, especially for CI environments.
+Mix/Hex uses OAuth2 Device Authorization Grant ([RFC 8628](https://datatracker.ietf.org/doc/html/rfc8628)) for interactive authentication. `mix hex.user auth` requests the `api repositories` scopes, which include both read and write permissions; write operations additionally require 2FA to be enabled on the account and an OTP code in the `x-hex-otp` header.
+API keys can still be used directly, especially for CI environments; API keys cannot use 2FA.
 See [OAuth2 Device Authorization Grant](#6-oauth2-device-authorization-grant) for details.

 ### Cache Locations